 Section B: These bylaws may be revised if the Guild Board of Directors authorizes a special committee for revision.

 Section C: These bylaws and any proposed Amendments or Revisions are subject to review by the Association before becoming effective.

 ARTICLE XIV.
 DISSOLUTION

-In the event of the dissolution of the Guild, all assets shall be paid over and delivered to the Central City Opera House Association with the instruction of the Guild that such assets be used for the preservation and restoration of the Association’s historic properties.
+In the event of the dissolution of the Guild, all assets shall be paid over and delivered to the Central City Opera House Association with the instruction of the Guild that such assets be used for the preservation and restoration of the Association’s historic properties or at the discretion of the CCOHA Board.
 Should the dissolution of the Guild coincide with the dissolution of the Association, the assets of the Guild shall be distributed as provided by the Articles of Incorporation of the Association.